NNG Impact Grants

 A total of 253 women have signed on for our second Impact Award cycle.
 Each of us contributes $1,100 annually, with $1,000 going toward an annual award.
 We believe grants of this size can have a transformational impact on a local issues.
 We consider our grantees to be colleagues in effecting community change.

-Arts & Culture — Initiatives that enhance opportunities for creative expression that strengthens social fabric, highlights social issues, or engages specific constituencies (particularly those who are currently underserved) in the arts or arts education, broadly defined to include: visual arts, theater/performance, dance, cultural arts, music, film, media, design, humanities and the study and application of the arts to the human environment.
+Arts & Culture — Projects that enhance opportunities for creative expression that strengthens social fabric, highlights social issues, or engages specific constituencies (particularly those who are currently underserved) in the arts or arts education, broadly defined to include: visual arts, theater/performance, dance, cultural arts, music, film, media, design, humanities, and the study and application of the arts to the human environment.

-Environment & Sustainability — Initiatives that improve, preserve, or revitalize urban spaces, natural resources, and/or facilities; promote the resiliency and welfare of natural habitats; mitigate the impact of environmental hazards on specific populations or species; promote environmental justice, or encourage research, public awareness, or education relating to ecosystems or the environment.
+Environment & Sustainability — Projects that improve, preserve, or revitalize open spaces, natural resources, and/or facilities; promote the resiliency and welfare of natural habitats; mitigate the impact of environmental hazards on specific populations or species; promote environmental justice, or encourage research, public awareness, policy, or education relating to natural ecosystems or the built environment.

-Health & Wellness — Initiatives that positively impact health and wellness of people in the region; including endeavors focused on wellness, access to care, health equity, coordination of behavioral, physical and mental health services, and addressing social determinants of health.
+Health & Wellness — Projects that improve health and prevent health risks, including endeavors focused on overall wellness, access to care, health equity, coordination of behavioral, physical and mental health services, and addressing social determinants of health.